-But Supercell has upped the ante for the Clash Royale League, which will feature more than $1 million in prizes for players around the globe.
-This time, rather than players competing individually, they will have to work together as part of a team.
-Many of the current pro players (including Sergio Ramos) were already signed to various gaming orgs, but the teams will consist of 4 to 6 players.
+But Supercell upped the ante for the Clash Royale League, which featured more than $1 million in prizes for players around the globe.
+Rather than competing individually, players in the CRL have to work together as part of a team.
+Many of the current pro players (including Sergio Ramos) were already signed to various gaming orgs before the announcement, but all CRL teams must consist of four to six players.

-The Clash Royale League will feature more than $1 million in prizes
+The inaugural season of the Clash Royale League featured more than $1 million in prizes

 In order to find more players to fill out the Clash Royale League rosters, Supercell launched the Clash Royale League Challenge mid-March 2018.
 In it, players had to win 20 matches against the best players in the world, as well as meet some other qualifications like age, maturity, and ability to travel.
 This challenge was repeated in 2019, with exactly the same format and goal.
 Winners of the second round had the chance to participate in the World Cyber Games Festival in China, as well.

-More than 6,700 players managed to overcome this challenge, and although not all of them will find a team, they represent a large base from which teams can draft players for the league.
-In the first season of the Clash Royale League.
-There are currently four confirmed regions for the league: China, (the rest of) Asia, North America, and Europe.
-Each region features eight teams, and many of the largest esports organizations in the world have signed on.
+More than 6,700 players managed to overcome the first round of the challenge, and although not all of them found a team, they represented a large base from which teams could draft players for the league.
+In the first season of the Clash Royale League there were a total of five regions: China, (the rest of) Asia, North America, Latin America, and Europe.
+Each region featured eight teams.

 Clash Royale League format

-Two teams of three face off in 3-5 sets of games.
-The first team to take 3 sets wins.
+Two teams of three face off in three to five sets of games.
+The first team to take three sets wins.
 In each set, both sides get to ban a single card.